thomasWeise/moptipy/README.md

 We repeat this until [`process.should_terminate()`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.process.Process.should_terminate) becomes `True`.
 All of this is implemented in the source code example below in [Section 3.3.3](#333-applying-an-own-algorithm-to-an-own-problem).

+Finally, as a side note:
+Our system can automatically store the results of optimization processes in [log file](#41-log-files).
-Finally, as a side note: The `process` API also allows your algorithm to store additional information in the log file:
+The `process` API also allows your algorithm to store additional information in these files:
-You can create a section with a given `title` in the log file that should contain one single string `text` by calling  [`process.add_log_section(title, text)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.process.Process.add_log_section).
+You can create a [section](#412-log-file-sections) with a given `title` in the log files that should contain one single string `text` by calling  [`process.add_log_section(title, text)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.process.Process.add_log_section).
 Make sure that all section `title`s are unique.
 All such sections will be appended at the end of the log files, wrapped in `BEGIN_title` and `END_title` markers, as prescribed by [our log file format](#412-log-file-sections).